MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-sudoers-configuration.md

 # Configuring sudo elevation for Unix/Linux monitoring

 Effective monitoring of UNIX or Linux operating systems requires some elevated permissions on the client system for both monitoring and maintenance tasks.
-We provided templates for use in configuring sudo for baseline operability.
+We've provided templates for configuring sudo for baseline operability.

 ## Introduction